MetPX/sarracenia/doc/subscriber.rst

 is processed, so that the 'ls' command is only ever processing a small directory tree, and every file that shows up is *new*.

-For a hierarchy of file (when mirror is true), ls itself is a bit unwieldy.
+For a hierarchy of files (when mirror is true), ls itself is a bit unwieldy.
 Perhaps the following is better::

   while true; do